D4KU/smorgasbord/README.md

 `[Object mode] Select > Select Similar`

-This in an implementation of *Osada et al.'s* paper *Matching 3D Models with Shape Distributions*.
+This is an implementation of *Osada et al.'s* paper *Matching 3D Models with Shape Distributions*.
 By selecting an object and choosing similarity measure limits, one can find objects with a similar shape in the scene.
 The method is scale- and rotation-invariant, but it is pretty simple, without any usage of